 Production Possibility Frontier (PPF) is a macroeconomics concept that shows various combinations of two products or services using almost the same and finite raw materials for production.
 It is a graphical representation of two products or services which are dependent on the same finite inputs for the production process.
-Here both the combination of the goods and services takes place in such a way that the resources are used in the most efficient and optimal manner.
-Thus PPF makes allocation of resources in the best possible manner which benefits both the organization and the country.
+Here both the combination of the goods and services takes place in such a way that the resources are used most efficiently and optimally.
+Thus PPF makes allocation of resources in the best possible manner that benefits both the organization and the country.

 It is popularly also known as Transformation Curve or Production Possibility Curve.
 Here both the products and services produced have a retroverted relationship with each other.
 As a result, an expansion in the production of one product lowers the production of another product.

-In other words we would like to get a best possible curve to give us the optimum utilisation of the limited resources between the two competing products dependent upon the same resources.
+In other words, we would like to get the best possible curve to give us the optimum utilization of the limited resources between the two competing products dependent upon the same resources.

 Assumptions of Production Possibility Frontier